 In 1994, I was promoted to become the Director of the lab we were in (Software and Systems Research).
 In 1996, as AT&T was spinning off Lucent Technologies, I was part of the original senior management of AT&T Labs, and helped form AT&T Labs-Research, at that time led by A. G. "Sandy" Fraser.
 At that time, my lab became the Information Systems and Services Research laboratory, and besides AI (led by Fernando Pereira and Henry Kautz, and subsequently, Michael Kearns), we had strong teams in HCI (led by Julia Hirschberg and later, Candy Kamm), Secure Systems (led by Dave Maher and then Bill Aiello), IP communications services (led by Larry Jackel), Online platforms and innovative Web services, including secure digital music distribution (led by Gregg Vesonder) and Customer Decision Modeling (led by John Rotondo).
 We created innovative services ranging from audio-enhanced instant messaging to Universal Message Access (eventually serving almost 3 million customers) to collaborative listening to music.
 In 2001, we changed the name of our lab to Communications Services Research to reflect our focus on unified communications and related services.

-Between 2003 and 2006, I have served as President of what was then the American Association for Artificial Intelligence (AAAI) (now the Association for the Advancement of Artificial Intelligence).
+Between 2003 and 2006, I served as President of what was then the American Association for Artificial Intelligence (AAAI) (now the Association for the Advancement of Artificial Intelligence).
 Prior to that, for 9 years I was the Secretary-Treasurer of IJCAII -- International Joint Conferences on Artificial Intelligence, Inc. I stepped down in 2002 (yielding to my successor, Samy Uthurusamy, of General Motors) in order to be able to perform my duties as President of AAAI.
-I have also been a member of the Editorial Board of the journal, Artificial Intelligence, as well as several other boards.
+I have been a member of the Editorial Board of the journal, Artificial Intelligence, as well as several other boards.
 I currently co-edit the Synthesis lecture series on Artificial Intelligence and Machine Learning.
-I am also a member of the Board of Directors of the Computing Research Association and serve as its Treasurer.
+I was also a member of the Board of Directors of the Computing Research Association and served as its Treasurer.